 Specific Purpose

 The specific purpose (“Mission”) of the OpenFabrics Alliance is to accelerate the development and adoption of advanced fabrics for the benefit of the advanced networks ecosystem.
-The mission is accomplished by: creating opportunities for collaboration among those who develop and deploy such fabrics, incubating and evolving vendor independent open source software for fabrics, and supporting and promoting the use of such fabric technologies software.
+The mission is accomplished by, for example, creating opportunities for collaboration among those who develop and deploy such fabrics, incubating and evolving vendor independent open source software for fabrics, and supporting and promoting the use of such fabric technologies software.

 Organization

-The Corporation shall be organized as a Board of Directors (“Board”, see Article 3 -Board of Directors) and zero or more Working Groups (see Article 5 -Working Groups) chartered and overseen by the Board.
-Working Groups may be formed to:
+The Corporation shall comprise a Board of Directors (“Board”, see Article 3 -Board of Directors) and zero or more Working Groups (see Article 5 -Working Groups).

+Working Groups are chartered and overseen by the Board and may be formed by the Board for any purpose such as to:

 Manage the operation of the Corporation